All Episodes

 All right.

-I have a l I have so many more questions for you.
+I have so many more questions for you.

-Do you think the President knows as you do that the source was not Russia for WikiLeaks.
+Do you think the president knows as you do that the source was not Russia for WikiLeaks?

 Do you believe the President is purposefully advancing this for political purposes to delegitimize Donald Trump?

-Yes it's clear if you look at the statements by James Clapper.
+It's clear if you look at the statements by James Clapper.

-He also made an earlier statement that um the US intelligence is not aware of when we received a material or how uh so it's pretty clear that um he he must be getting those briefings as well if the public is getting them.
+So it's pretty clear that he must be getting those briefings as well if the public is getting them.

 So that's what's interesting to the public.

-By the way it would not be the first time the CIA was politicized.
+By the way, it would not be the first time the CIA was politicized.

-Alright Julian if you can just stay right there we'll come back we'll continue more with Julian Assange and his insight as the founder and director of WikiLeaks and more as the Sean Hannity show continues.
+We'll continue more with Julian Assange and his insight as the founder and director of WikiLeaks and more as the Sean Hannity show continues.

-Let me ask you this you never thought Donald Trump would win.
+You never thought Donald Trump would win.

 Why?